 Low Odor

 Working for hours while wearing a respirator can be uncomfortable, but that is the best option when working with oil-based polyurethane.
-The smell can be so overpowering that some people said it made them dizzy, even in a well-ventilated room.
+The smell can be so overpowering that some people say it makes them dizzy, even in a well-ventilated room.

-If you can’t stand strong smells, then water-based polyurethane is your only option.
-Some products like the Varathane and Bona Traffic HD are almost odorless, but even the others are not nearly as strong as oil-based alternatives.
+Water-based polyurethane is your only option if you can’t stand strong smells.
+Some products, like the Varathane and Bona Floor-Cleaners, are almost odorless, but others are not nearly as strong as oil-based alternatives.

 A few oil-based polyurethanes don’t give off a strong smell, but they still can’t compare with these.
-If you are to use oil based polyurethane, then here’s how to get rid of polyurethane odor.
+If you are to use oil-based polyurethane, here’s how to eliminate polyurethane odor.

 Low Volatile Organic Compounds (VOCs)

-VOCs are notorious for causing a wide range of medical conditions, including cancer.
-It is unfortunate that so many household products contain them, so they are virtually impossible to avoid.
+VOCs are notorious for causing various medical conditions, including cancer.
+Unfortunately, so many household products contain them they are virtually impossible to avoid.

 However, it is possible to limit our exposure.
 One way to do that is to use water-based polyurethane instead of oil-based polyurethane.
-In fact, this is one reason why oil-based polyurethanes have been slowly phased out by manufacturers.
+This is one reason why manufacturers have slowly phased out oil-based polyurethanes.

 New regulations require household products not to exceed certain levels of VOC emissions.
 These levels can easily be met with water-based polyurethane.